TJohnson986/data-structures-and-algorithms/javascript/hashTable/README.md

-# Graphs
+# Hash Table
-First implementation of a graph, including add node, add edge, get nodes, and get neighbor methods.
+First implementation of a Hash Table, including add, add get, contains, and hash methods.

 ## Challenge
-Implementing a Graph represented as an adjacency list.
+Implementing a Hash Table with the above methods, adding a value to the table, get or finding the value in the table, and returning a boolean of whether that value exists.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->